-B. Broker Network Manager (BNM)
+3.2 Broker Network Manager (BNM)

-In our initial implementation a broker network manager (Refer Fig. 4) functions as a manager as well as a user of the system.
+A broker network manager (Refer Figure 4) functions as a client to the BSA.
 This component essentially provides 2 services, (1) provide a function interface to manipulate various resources managed by the BSA and (2) provide an interface to deploy arbitrary topologies.
-A TopologyGenerator allows users to create application specific topologies given a set of BSA endpoints.
-This topology is then translated to appropriate commands and submitted to the broker network manager.
+The TopologyGenerator, allows users to create application specific topologies given a set of BSA endpoints.
+This topology is then translated to appropriate commands by the broker network manager.
 In case a certain action cannot be carried out, the broker network manager throws an exception and allows the user to take corrective action.

-Fig. 4.
-Broker Network Manager (aids in deployment of Broker network)
+Figure 4: Broker Network Manager (aids in deployment of Broker network)

 The broker network manager also has a HTTP to NaradaBrokering transport mapper that wraps SOAP messages and publishes it to a specific topic.
-This scheme is described in more detail in Section 2).
+This scheme is described in more detail in Section 3.3.2.
 The HTTP Mapper service can either be part of the static broker or a separate process running on the same host as the static broker.

-C. Deploying topologies
+3.3 Deploying topologies

-The overall architecture is illustrated in
+The overall architecture is illustrated in Figure 5.

-Fig. 5.
 The system consists of a set of 3 static brokers which serves as bootstrap nodes.
 These nodes are only responsible for providing NaradaBrokering wrapped transport for SOAP messages.
 We have placed these static brokers on 3 geographically distributed machines.
 Specifically we have used a machine at Indianapolis, and two machines in the lab at Indiana University, Bloomington and are accessible through the domain names gridservicelocator.org, messageservicelocator.org and webservicelocator.org.

-Fig. 5.
-Overall Architecture
+Figure 5: Overall Architecture

 Consider the 5 BSAs shown in above figure.
 These BSAs are distributed over different machines.
 BSAs (1 and 2) are directly accessible and hence the broker network manager may communicate directly with these services.
 BSAs (3 - 5) however are possibly in different administrative domain with respect to the broker network manager.
 The broker network manager then leverages NaradaBrokering wrapped message delivery for sending and receiving SOAP messages.
 Although the broker network manager may directly behave as a client to the static brokers, we use a HTTP Mapper service to wrap SOAP Message as an NaradaBrokering Event.
-This process is detailed in Section 2).
+This process is detailed in Section 3.3.2.

-1) Registering BSAs
+3.3.1 Registering BSAs